Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 Slack community for support and advice during the construction of the site

-Code Institute tutors or support and advice during the construction of the site
+Code Institute tutors for support and advice during the construction of the site

 Code Institute coursework for reference